CyrsChvz/Robotics2_JacobianandPT_Group10_Cartesian_2024/README.md

 This matrix takes a vector representing the velocities of each joint and transforms it into a vector representing the end-effector's velocities (both linear, like speed along an axis, and angular, like rotation).
 Each element in the Jacobian Matrix reflects how a specific joint's speed contributes to a particular component of the end-effector's movement.
 This knowledge is crucial for several reasons:

 -This matrix takes a vector representing the velocities of each joint and transforms it into a vector representing the end-effector's velocities (both linear, like speed along an axis, and angular, like rotation).
 Each element in the Jacobian Matrix reflects how a specific joint's speed contributes to a particular component of the end-effector's movement.
 This knowledge is crucial for several reasons:

+-The matrix also helps identify manipulator configurations where control becomes difficult.
+These are called singularities, and they occur when the Jacobian Matrix loses its ability to translate between joint and end-effector velocities.
+By analyzing the Jacobian Matrix, we can avoid these configurations and ensure smooth, controlled motion.

 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>